assiomatica/openings/README.md

 Backend and Frontend are separated but for easier development the backend api server serve the static files of the frontend from the folder'public'

+To run install node.js environment and execute 'node index' from root folder